VCU's Curry, Williams taking on responsibility they've always imagined

 “But, yeah, we definitely focus on it, though.”

 Note: Washington transfer Marcus Tsohonis, who backed up freshman Jayden Nunn at point guard Monday, checked out late with some discomfort.
-Rhoades said it was due to a groin injury he's battled this preseason.
+Rhoades said it was because of a groin injury he’s battled this preseason.

 (804) 649-6442